 How to Reach Sundarbans National Park

-The nearest option to reach Sundarbans by Flight is to fly to Netaji Subhas Chandra Airport in Kolkata.
-Sundarbans National Park is almost at a distance of almost 166km from the airport.
-The domestic airport has frequent and regular services of flights from all over India.
-From the airport you can book a cab directly for the national park.
+The nearest choice to attain Sundarbans by means of Flight is to fly to Netaji Subhas Chandra Airport in Kolkata.
+Sundarbans National Park is almost at a distance of just about 166km from the airport.
+The home airport has frequent and regular services of flights from throughout India.
+From the airport you can book a cab at once for the national park.

 The nearest railway station to Sunderbans National Park is Canning.
-If you are travelling by train to Sunderbans, get down at Canning Station situated at a distance of almost 48km.
+If you are touring by train to Sunderbans, get down at Canning Station situated at a distance of virtually 48km.
 Gosaba is the nearest town almost 50km away.

-To get to Sunderbans one need not worry about connectivity by road.
-Well-laid routes and highways are connected to the national park from Kolkata as well as many cities in West Bengal and other surrounding states.
-While you can use public transport from Sonakhali (100km), Namkhana (105km), Canning (64km), Raidighi (76km) and Najat (92km), pre-booked vehicles give you hassle free and comfortable journey from anywhere.
+To get to Sunderbans one needs now not to worry about connectivity by road.
+Well-laid routes and highways are linked to the national park from Kolkata as well as many cities in West Bengal and other surrounding states.
+While you may use public transportations from Sonakhali (100km), Namkhana (105km), Canning (64km), Raidighi (76km), and Najat (92km), pre-booked vehicles give you hassle-free and cushty journey from anywhere.

-Waterways are a great way of travelling to the Sunderbans National Park.
-As the national park is crisscrossed by waters, it is easy to navigate while riding a boat or be aboard a luxury cruise.
-Some of the places linked by waterways are Sunderbans delta, Jambudeep and Namkhana.
+Waterways are a remarkable manner of traveling to the Sunderbans National Park.
+As the national park is crisscrossed by means of waters, it is easy to navigate while riding a boat or be aboard a luxurious cruise.
+Some of the locations linked by using waterways are Sunderbans delta, Jambudeep, and Namkhana.